benc-uk/dapr-store/README.md

 A very basic / minimal static server using gorilla/mux.
 See https://github.com/gorilla/mux#static-files.
 It simply serves up the static bundled files output from the build process of the frontend, it expects to find these files in `./dist` directory but this is configurable

+In addition it exposes a simple `/config` endpoint, this is to allow dynamic configuration of the frontend.
+It passes two env vars `AUTH_CLIENT_ID` and `API_ENDPOINT` from the frontend host to the frontend Vue SPA as a JSON response, which are fetched & read as the app is loaded in the browser.

 ## 🌍 API gateway

 This component is critical but consists of no code.
 It's a NGINX reverse proxy configured to do two things: